v1001/Disaster-Response-Pipeline-/README.md

 #### 3.4.
 Cross-validation and grid search for MLPC

-MLCP classifier was first considered to be the most promising, because intuitively neural networks are considered to be the best for natural language processing.
+MLP classifier was first considered to be the most promising, because intuitively neural networks are considered to be the best for natural language processing.
 The first results were very disappointing: the classifier was overfitting, didn't do well with minority classes and took extremely long to train.
 Several steps were done to find optimal parameters:
 * grid search for the best activation function and solver combination (relu, adam)
 * grid search for the optimal initial learning rate and tolerance (0.001, 0.01)
 * grid search for the optimal hidden layer structure (single layer, 55 neurons)